lowRISC/sonata-software/exercises/firmware_auditing/README.md

 We do this by using a list, with each item in this list containing the name of the compartment, and a list of the function signatures that can run with interrupts disabled.

 We allow two specific functions to run without interrupts in the `disable_interrupts` compartment, and allow none to run in the `bad_disable_interrupts` compartment.
-Despite this, if you check the the source files, `not_allowed` is actually running with interrupts disabled.
+Despite this, if you check the source files, `not_allowed` is actually running with interrupts disabled.
 In a practical scenario, `disable_interrupts` might be a trusted library, where `bad_disable_interrupts` is only allowed to call functions from `disable_interrupts`, and not disable interrupts itself.

 We can then use this list to construct a smaller set containing just the compartments we expect to be present, which will be useful as the first condition that we want to check is that all (and only) the required compartments are present.